SinaHI78/Ironcademy-Olinsin/README.md

 - Use GitHub Projects in order to better organize
 - The columns of your kanban board should be: To do, In progress, Done and Whishlist.

-## Next step

-- create the ironmaker NPX
-- move this read.me to new project
-- create project board on gitHub

 ## TA Input

 Users can:

 1. Sign up
+2. Sign in
-2. Create course
+3. Create course
-3. Enroll in course
+4. Enroll in course
+5. Edit created course
+6. Delete course
-4. View list of courses
+7. View list of courses
-5. Delete or update course
+8. Add profile picture
+9. Add course picture

-Course creation
+Course creation:

 1. Title
-2. Cover picture
+2. Picture
 3. Description
 4. Timing
 5. Cost